-Rendering Climate examines how popular music videos take on urgent environmental issues, and will discuss local and global imaginaries and visual communication strategies within artistic practice, activism and journalism.
+Rendering Climate examines how popular music videos take on urgent environmental issues, and discusses local and global imaginaries and visual communication strategies within artistic practice, activism and journalism.
 With creative director and musician Tom Burke, writer and activist James Westcott (Extinction Rebellion London) and Jarl Schulp (FIBER).
-The programme will start with a screening of Tom Burke’s music film From Here We Go Extreme (2019).
+The programme starts with a screening of Tom Burke’s music film From Here We Go Extreme (2019).
 The event is a collaboration with FIBER (Cartographies of the Vanishing Now).

 Tom Burke is a musician, creative director and curator of live experiences.
 He activates new models of collaboration between theatrical, musical, film and political philosophy practices.
 He has curated and produced live experiences for the British Film Institute, XL Recordings, the British Council and the Dutch National Opera.
 His band Citizens! rose to fame and toured worldwide including live performances at Glastonbury, South by Southwest, the Pompidou Centre and Palais De Tokyo.
 Tom often collaborates with his wife Chilean architect Carla Aldunate.
 They practice between London, Santiago and Amsterdam.